-2.10 Fly tipping
+2.10 Flytipping

-Fly tipping is a criminal offence that carries an unlimited fine or up to five years imprisonment upon successful prosecution.
-Nationally there have been year on year increases in fly tipping.
-In 2014/15 10,561 incidents of fly tipping were recorded in Bradford.
-1,985 tonnes of waste was illegally dumped, costing the Council over £270,000 for collection and disposal of the waste.
-The Environmental Enforcement Team actively investigates fly tipping incidents to identify and prosecute offenders.
+Flytipping is a criminal offence that carries an unlimited fine or up to 5 years imprisonment upon successful prosecution.
+Nationally there have been year on year increases in flytipping.
+In 2014/15 - 10,561 incidents of flytipping were recorded in Bradford.
+1,985 tonnes of waste was illegally dumped costing the Council over £270,000 for collection and disposal of the waste.
+The Environmental Enforcement Team actively investigates flytipping incidents to identify and prosecute offenders.
 The team carries out a range of work to tackle flytipping:

 2.11 Surveillance of fly tipping hotspots - there are currently a number CCTV cameras which have been placed at fly tipping hotspots.
 The cameras are linked to the Council's CCTV network and are placed on lampposts.
 They have been very successful in capturing flytipping incidents involving vehicles.
-The team uses the DVLA database to identify vehicle keepers who are then interviewed under the Police & Criminal Evidence Act to secure prosecutions against drivers and/or passengers of vehicles who were involved in the fly tipping.
+The team used the DVLA database to identify vehicle keepers who are then interviewed under the Police & Criminal Evidence Act to secure prosecutions against drivers and/or passengers of vehicles who were involved in the flytipping.
 The success of the cameras has resulted in the team securing additional funding to purchase more cameras.
 They are currently being rolled out across the district as more locations are being identified.
 It must be noted that not all locations are suitable for these types for cameras due to connectivity issues with the Council's CCTV network.

-In addition, we have invested in a further seven standalone covert cameras.
+In addition the team has invested in a further 7 standalone covert cameras.
 These are designed to be hidden at locations where CCTV cameras are not suitable such as rural locations, back streets, lay bys etc. These cameras allow the team some flexibility to carry out surveillance in difficult areas and they can be moved to different locations relatively easily.
 The team has also had successful prosecutions using these types of cameras.

-2.12 Fixed Penalty Notices (FPNs) for fly tipping - new legislation was introduced last year allowing Councils to issue fixed penalty fines for low level flytipping as an alternative to prosecution.
-The definition of "low level" fly tipping means where a car boot or less of domestic waste is flytipped.
+2.12 Fixed Penalty Notices (FPNs) for flytipping- New legislation was introduced last year allowing Council's to issue fixed penalty fines for low level flytipping as an alternative to prosecution.
+The definition of "low level" flytpping means where a car boot or less of domestic waste is flytipped.
 In Bradford the Council set the fixed penalty fine at £400 payable within 15 days which is reduced to £300 if paid within 10 days.
 The Enforcement Team started issuing FPNs in October 2016 and to date has issued 26 with the vast majority being paid.
-This has generated £6,100 of income which has been reinvested into surveillance cameras.
+This has generated £6,100 of income which the team has reinvested into surveillance cameras.